tower-rs/tower/guides/inventing-service.md

 }
 ```

-And if we add some `new` methods to our types they become a little easier to
+And if we add some `new` methods to our types,they become a little easier to
 compose:

 ```rust